What if you could capture the essence of a scene in only 15 or 20 minutes of drawing? Think about how much more you could capture in your sketchbook.

 Urban sketcher James Richards is great at stylising certain elements of his sketches conveying the energy of a place.
 Due to developing a shorthand way of sketching elements such as people, vehicles and trees, he can capture a scene quickly.
 Scroll through his images in the Instagram post below to see what I mean.

-James Richards teaches a class specifically on the subject of capturing people, vehicles and other ‘street furniture’ in one of his classes on Skillshare.
+James Richards teaches a class specifically on the subject of capturing people, vehicles and other ‘street furniture in one of his classes on Skillshare.
 I highly recommend you check it out, it is so useful.
 He has a few other urban sketching classes too which are excellent.
 If you sign up for a free trial of premium membership you can watch all of his classes (as well as thousands of others in any creative discipline imaginable).
-Use this link and get 2 months for free.
+Use this link for a free trial.

 Shade with only two values